Lintik/CodeFights-Databases/Welcome to the Table/projectList/README.md

 Your boss wants to identify the successful projects running in your company, so he asked you to prepare a list of all the currently active projects and their average monthly income.

-You have stored the information about these **projects** in a simple database with a single Projects table that has five columns:
+You have stored the information about these **Projects** in a simple database with a single Projects table that has five columns:

 * **internal_id**: the company's internal identifier for the project;
 * **project_name**: the official name of the project;